-The mission of the art education program is to:
+The mission of the Art Education Program at the University of Arkansas is to:

-_Prepare knowledge, progressive and culturally responsive professionals who are dedicted to addressing the current and future needs of visual arts educators in school, community and museum settings, as well as other cultural institutions.
+- prepare culturally responsive educators who are dedicated to developing interdisciplinary and collaborative approaches to art teaching and research, which address current and future needs of visual arts educators in schools, communities, and museum settings, as well as other educative environments.

-_Prepare artists, educators and scholars to question and transform the role of visual arts and its education in schools, museums and communities - regionally, nationally and internationally.
+- prepare artist-educators and artist-scholars to study, research, and transform the educative potential of the visual arts in schools, museums, and communities—regionally, nationally, and internationally.

 The School of Art offers a wide range of courses, lectures, and seminars in the history of art from antiquity to the present day.